openstack-archive/mogan-specs/specs/pike/approved/manage-existing-bms.rst

 *  Introduce a new admin only API, which supports to query nodes that could be managed by mogan.
-This API will pass down the request to drivers, which needs to add a new driver interface `list_adoptable_nodes`, there will be driver specified criterias of which nodes are manageable.
+This API will pass down the request to drivers, which needs to add a new driver interface `list_manageable_nodes`, there will be driver specified criterias of which nodes are manageable.
 For ironic, it should be nodes in active state but without instance_uuid associated, and the resource class field should be well set.